 Sporting a cool aluminum case that comes in silver, rose gold, and black and with a curved and sleek body that features the same three-button and touchscreen navigation that the Ionic has.
 When it comes to looks is pretty similar to the Apple Watch models although they have the distinctive Digital Crown to help you get around, instead of just buttons.

-Is true that they are similar in the looks department, but they feel quite different when you have it on your wrist, the Versa is lighter weighting just 30 gr. and with a 1.34-inch LCD display and a width of 38 mm is very comfortable to use, The Apple watch 3 has a bigger display of 1.5 inches and weights around 52.8 gr.
+Is true that they are similar in the looks department, but they feel quite different when you have it on your wrist, the Versa is lighter weighing just 30 gr. and with a 1.34-inch LCD display and a width of 38 mm is very comfortable to use, The Apple Watch 3 has a bigger display of 1.5 inches and weighs around 52.8 gr.
 (1.87 oz) close to double what the Versa weights, it also sports 2 different dimensions with a small model of 38 mm as well and another bigger model of 42mm.

 When it comes to the display both smartwatches can deliver quality, you would find on the 2 models the same screen with 1000 nits of brightness.
 This is exceptionally bright, so at any time that you would like to check your stats on your watch, you will get a bright display at any type of condition even with the sunlight going right into your watch.
 Both panels offer great color production as well, with vibrant colors.

 When it comes to responsiveness the Versa can get a bit clunky, you may need to tap twice or even 3 times to get the response something that you would not have with the Apple watch 3.
 Another win for the Series 3 is on the raise-to-wake feature that is excellent on the Apple watch but not so good on the Versa.
 These aren’t deal-breakers but on the day to day use, it can get annoying.